The Magician Tarot Card Meaning

 Is The Magician a yes or no card?

-What does The Magician symbolise?
+What does The Magician reversed mean?